Sumonta056/Readme-Template/Readme.md

 - **Hono**: A lightweight web framework for building server-side applications with TypeScript.
 - **Drizzle ORM**: TypeScript-first ORM for type-safe database access.
 - **React Query**: Data-fetching library for managing server-state in React applications.
-- **Bun**: A fast JavaScript runtime that includes a package manager, task runner, and more.
+- **npm**: A fast JavaScript runtime that includes a package manager, task runner, and more.

 ## 📖 Sources and external API's